itkmaingit/YMovieHelperLocal/documents/ARCHITECHTURE.md

 This is the specification for YMovieHelper.
 Please follow the Installation below to build and work with the environment.

+## Caution

+This project does not include .env files in the .gitignore for usability reasons.
+Please use with caution.

 ## Directory Structure

 ### Backend